 The package includes a standard IVF treatment, but does not include the pre-treatment consultation, screening tests or medication.

 |All in-treatment laboratory tests and procedures||HFEA registration fee|

 |Local anaesthetic or Intravenous sedation (for egg collection procedure only)||Follow-up consultation (if taken within two months of treatment completion)|

-Sperm donors must be aged between 18-40, and egg donors between 18-35, with a body mass index (BMI) between 19-30.
+Sperm donors must be aged between 18-40 with a body mass index (BMI) between 19-30.
+Egg donors must be aged between 18-34 with a BMI less than 27.
 All donors must be free from any congenital, familial or hereditary disease.

 It is important that all donors have counselling from our independent fertility counsellors, which is provided free of charge.
 A number of screening tests will need to be performed before anyone can become a donor.

 Donors will be asked to sign a declaration that they are making the donation of their own free will, and that they have not been coerced in any way.
 They will also sign to say that they are not receiving any other money or benefits for making this donation (other than the free standard cycle of IVF for their nominee).
 The benefit cannot be transferred or sold and, if the nominee is either unsuitable for treatment or decides not to proceed with it, the donor will be compensated in the normal way for an egg or sperm donor.